Jump to:

 Temperament

-The skills vital in nursing include the ability to adapt to continually changing environment and critical thinking abilities.
+The skills vital in nursing include the ability to adapt to continually changing environments and critical thinking abilities.
 Must demonstrate professional behavior at all times, especially while caring for patients.
 Must be able to accept constructive criticism and accept own limits.
 Must be aware that they will be exposed to communicable diseases and body fluids.
 Students will be provided knowledge on how to handle their own protection as well as the protection of others.
-Emotional stability is needed to maintain a therapeutic relationship with patients, families, and health team members.
-A student nurse may not pose a significant risk to the health and safety of those in the clinical area.
+Emotional stability is needed to maintain a therapeutic relationship with patients, families, and healthcare team members.